0jscsshtml/brickscodes/README.md

 * New action shortcut bar at Structure Panel to quickly toggle to check elements in 'bc-hide-in-canvas' and 'bc-hide-in-frontend.
 ###### Expand/Collapse All Children of Active Element
 * New action shortcut bar at Structure Panel to quickly toggle to expand/collapse current active element at Structure Panel.
+###### One Click Copy Element Styles and Reset in Context Menu
+* Addtional action button added in to context menu copy action item.
+This will enable you to copy current active element styles to clipbord and reset all styles of this element.
+* You can now paste this into an element or class.
+It is fully compatible with Bricks' native paste style action.
 ###### Disable Bricks Animation and Icon Libraries Assets in frontend.
 Disable Icon Libraries Selection in Builder except SVG
 * Disable Icon Libraries
   * When this feature is enable, it will automatically disable icon libraries selection except SVG in Builder.